SecondeJK/nexmo-developer/_use_cases/en/call-tracking.md

 * `https://example.com/track-call` - when you receive an inbound call to your Vonage number, Vonage makes a `GET` request and retrieves the NCCO that controls the call flow from this webhook endpoint
 * `https://example.com/event` - as the call status changes, Vonage sends status updates to this webhook endpoint

 You will need a couple of Vonage numbers to try this application.
-To buy a number, use the Nexmo CLI again and a command like this:
+To buy a number, use the Vonage CLI again and a command like this:

 ```bash
 nexmo number:buy --country_code US --confirm